 If you’re one of those people, you’ll need to wash your sheets weekly to keep mites from surviving in your house.
 The same goes for other furniture such as carpets and curtains that mites can cling to.

-Regularly washing your sheets, towels, etc. can be a chore, which is why homeowners prefer to hire a South Florida property management firm.
+Regularly washing your sheets, towels, etc. can be a chore, which is why homeowners prefer to hire property management services.
 Their team of property managers will work with top cleaning companies to make sure that your house is the safe abode it’s supposed to be.

 #4 Your Bath Mat